Section 179 Vehicle Deduction: A Decision Guide

 Bottom line

 Section 179 vehicle deduction is a powerful tool — but only for the right vehicle.
 If you're buying a 6,000+ lb GVWR SUV or truck and using it 80%+ for business, run the numbers vs standard mileage.
 If you're buying a passenger sedan, standard mileage almost always wins.
+Watch the 50% business-use threshold to avoid recapture, document everything contemporaneously, and consider accelerating the purchase into 2026 while bonus depreciation is at 60%.
 Talk to a CPA before purchase if the deduction matters to your decision.
 Run our calculator to see your overall tax picture.